107306079chiu/2020FW_DataScience/hw2-R-v4.0.2/README.md

-# hw2 :  evalute a mode for predicting loans that are about to default
+# hw2 :  evaluate a mode for predicting loans that are about to default

 ```R
 Rscript hw2.R --target bad --badthre 0.5 --input data/method1.csv data/method2.csv --output data/output1.csv